Citation, DOI, disclosures and article data

 Neutral vertebrae are present on either side of the apex and are the vertebrae that demonstrate no rotation (axial plane).
 In some cases, they will be the same as the end vertebrae although usually, they will be few segments more distal to the apex.
 They are never closer to the apex than the end vertebrae 1.

 The stable vertebra is the first vertebra below the lowest curve which is roughly bisected by the central sacral vertical line (CSVL).

-In most instances, a scoliosis is obvious if severe.
+In most instances, scoliosis is obvious if severe.
 On examination, the Adams forward bend test (a clinical test for assessing scoliosis) may be positive where a rib hump forms on the side of the convexity.

-The majority (80%) of scolioses have not apparent underlying cause and are termed idiopathic 1.
+The majority (80%) of scolioses have no apparent underlying cause and are termed idiopathic 1.
 Idiopathic scoliosis can be broken down into infantile, juvenile and adolescent based on the age of the patient.

 The remaining 20% of scolioses are the result of other causes.
 There are many ways to potentially group these causes, but a simple three-pronged grouping strategy is:

 - neuromuscular: conditions that cause neurological or muscular deficits that result in asymmetric muscular tone resulting in spinal curvature

 - congenital bony: an underlying bony abnormality of the vertebra that results in a relatively fixed spinal curve

 - tumor or treatment: this is a bit of a catch-all for the remainder of causes, most of which relate to an adjacent tumor, or previous treatment, e.g. radiotherapy or cardiac surgery